|

 Rather, whether you’re choosing to sleep in one of the 12 cabins or 100 rooms within Lake McDonald Lodge, or opting to pitch your tent on a campground off its shores, use this page as a guide for planning your adventure in the Western region of Glacier National Park.

-About Lake McDonald
+Everything I Know About the Lake McDonald Area

-Nowhere else in the country--and few places in the world--has a mountain lake larger than this.
+Nowhere else in the country–and few places in the world–has a mountain lake larger than this.

 Yet Lake McDonald is 10 miles long and over 450 feet deep!